luismi/niger-slackbot/README.md

 A small collection of hubot-slack scripts for Ingress teams

  * link.js: calculates portal linkability
+ * mu.js: calculates MU required to win a cycle
  * passcode.js: generates bogus passcodes

 To use, just drop the scripts you like into your hubot's scripts directory.
 If any dependencies